bitcraze/bitcraze-website/src/index.md

 {% include index-portal-right.html portalheader="Used in education" portalimg="/images/fp-pics/front-page-portal-pic-3.jpg" portaltext="
 The popularity of quadcopters makes the Crazyflie a perfect tool for higher eductaion.
-The source code is open making it easy to investigated or modified any part of the system, giving the students a direct connection from theory to the real world."
+The source code is open making it easy to investigate or modify any part of the system, giving the students a direct connection from theory to the real world."

 portalexample="Examples areas: realtime systems, automatic control and signal processing